gh640/phpunit-tap/README.md

     $ composer require --dev gh640/phpunit-tap

-Use the TAP result printer with your PHPUnit tests with the `--printer` option.
+Specify the TAP result printer with the `--printer` option when running `phpunit`.
+The printer's FQCN is `gh640\PhpunitTap\TapResultPrinter`.

     $ phpunit --printer gh640\PhpunitTap\TapResultPrinter [your test file]